FutureSharks/tf-kops-cluster/README.md

 # Terraform module for kops

-This module allows you to better integrate kops created Kubernetes clusters into existing AWS/Terraform infrastructure.
+This module allows you to better integrate [kops](https://github.com/kubernetes/kops) Kubernetes clusters into existing AWS/Terraform infrastructure.

 One of the main problems with the Terraform output from kops is that it is too simplistic and creates many duplicated resources.
 This can make integrating the Terraform code into an existing and already complex Terraform code base challenging.
 Especially when you need multiple clusters.